Previous Success Circles

-Importance of directing viewer to watch on your website.
+Importance of directing the viewer to watch on your website.
 Use your own real estate wherever possible – you have more control over your messages to the viewer there.

 New Word Press Plugin (Video Comments Plus) that allows for better engagement before, during and after the Hangout with commenting.

 Title: Looking Back to 2016 and Forward to 2017 – Part 2

 Summary: Dec.
 27-2016 Looking forward, what trends do we see?
 The year of Video – Building Community – The importance of Authenticity – Away from TV and toward online – Keeping your audience through trust – Focusing on kindness and helping, The need for closed captioning.
 Our Plans: Creating great plugins, Developing tutorials, An interview series, Learning more coding, Expand Into Our Joy!
 Behave Our Way Into Success!

 Title: Looking Back to 2016 and Forward to 2017 – Part 1